ND-Telemedicine-App/prescription-service/README.md

 To run the application locally :

 1. Setup localhost in MySql Workbench
-2. Create new shcema nd-telemedicine-app
+2. Create new schema nd-telemedicine-app
+3. Go to target/classes/application.properties and Edit "spring.datasource.password" field with your own MySql Password
-3. run "PrescriptionServiceApplication" located: src/main/java/com/team4/prescription_service
+4. Run "PrescriptionServiceApplication" located: src/main/java/com/team4/prescription_service
+5. If done correctly you can refresh schemas and there should be a new table under nd-telemedicine-app